carljm/synology-mediamon/README.rst

    directory, with ``0755`` permissions: ``cp /volume1/homes/admin/S99mediamon.sh /usr/local/etc/rc.d/ && chmod 755
    /usr/local/etc/rc.d/S99mediamon.sh``.

+6. Restart your Synology (if you want to verify that the mediamon service will start up automatically in the future), or start it up yourself:
+   ``/usr/local/etc/rc.d/S99mediamon.sh start``.

 6. Add some media files to ``/volume1/photo``, ``/volume1/music``, or
    ``/volume1/video``, and check the log at ``/var/log/mediamon.log`` to verify